fboehm/jse-2019/Rmd/jse-2019-ms.md

 Our mentored research framework begins with brainstorming scientific research ideas based on the student’s interests.
 This enables us to craft a project that excites the student.
-With the results of brainstorming sessions, we (mentor and student together) formulate the most promising ideas into scientific hypotheses.
+With the results of brainstorming sessions, we (mentors and student together) formulate the most promising ideas into scientific hypotheses.

-For the most appealing hypotheses, we encourage the student to translate the scientific question into a statistical question that may be addressed with data.
+For the most appealing scientific hypotheses, we encourage the student to translate the scientific question into a statistical question that may be addressed with data.
+This is a crucial step in data science research question formulation.
+Skill in translating in both directions between scientific and statistical questions is a key communication skill that data science researchers offer.

+We also incorporated data availability into our question formulation.
+We limited questions to those that could be studied with publicly available data.
+This practice also enabled reproducibility of our analyses, since students could share the URL from which they accessed data.

+After identifying research questions and publicly available data, the next step is to decide on informative data visualizations and quantitative analyses.
+Because both projects primarily involved exploratory analyses of times series, we encouraged students to think about visualizations that might reveal relationships over time.

+### Examples

 Examples may help to demonstrate our approach to identifying a statistical research question.
 One of our students had interests in acquiring and using social media posts.
-We helped her in brainstorming ideas for research involving social media like Facebook and Twitter.
+We helped her in brainstorming ideas for research involving social media sources like Facebook and Twitter.
 Through this brainstorming, we recognized that she had a parallel interest in financial markets.

-study relationships between social media trends and financial market trends.
-We helped her to brainstorm related research ideas.
-We then
+Our student hypothesized that sentiment analysis of finance-related tweets might reflect trends in financial market index prices.
+On days when the market index prices increase, sentiment analysis of finance-related tweets might reveal more use of positive words, while days with decreasing prices might have more negative words in finance-related tweets.

+A second student wanted to study tweets over time and entertainment events that garner lots of attention in social media.
+We encouraged this student to develop a strategy for event detection from tweets over time.
+The rationale is that a big entertainment event, such as the National Football League’s Super Bowl game, might generate enough tweets that Super Bowl-related words would appear with high weights in results from latent Dirichlet allocation modeling of collections of tweets at distinct time points.
+We reasoned that Super Bowl-related topics might appear during the Super Bowl and vanish soon after the game’s conclusion.

 ## Relating to three ideas from Nolan and Temple Lang (2010)